Where is the 2018 Fall Meeting being held?

 What is new at Fall Meeting this year?

-In addition to the most substantial scientific program ever presented at an AGU Fall Meeting, AGU is pleased to offer an array of new and intriguing events and experiences from Centennial sessions and symposia to workshops, tutorials, field trips, and much more.
+In addition to the most substantial scientific program ever presented at an AGU Fall Meeting, AGU was pleased to offer an array of new and intriguing events and experiences from Centennial sessions and symposia to workshops, tutorials, field trips, and much more.

 Do I have to be an AGU member to attend?